 The Los Angeles Times reports that "California mandates testing every eighth-grader in algebra -- ready or not".

-already witnessing a great surge of demoralized, disengaged students dropping out of school altogether.
+WHY??
+Under the current oppressive regime of high-stakes testing, we are already witnessing a great surge of demoralized, disengaged students dropping out of school altogether.

 Rather than lifting children up, respecting their differences, and expanding their opportunities for success, we are severely limiting their options and opportunities, pushing many right out of school.
 Why in the name of kindness do we insist that all children be able to achieve the same things?